Invite friends and family to read the obituary and add memories.

 Notably, he scoutmastered his son and others scouts into becoming Eagle Scouts; he took scouts from Troop 233 on a trek to Philmont Scout Ranch in Cimarron, New Mexico; and he was honored to be the Scoutmaster of a group of scouts hailing from many different troops that went to the Boy Scouts National Jamboree in Ft.
 A.P.
 Hill, Virginia.
 As an adult he was tapped out and would become a Brotherhood member of the Order of the Arrow.
 He would eventually step down as Scoutmaster but remained serving as an Assistant Scoutmaster for a while.
 Afterward he served even more years; eventually, after decades of service to youth in the BSA, David was bestowed the prestigious Silver Beaver Award.

-Eventually they chose to attend a congregation closer to home: College St. Church of Christ—relocated and renamed to Brown St. Church of Christ.
+He attended College St. Church of Christ and then under its new name, Brown St. Church of Christ, at its new location.
 David was not used to the a cappella singing when he met Mickie but warmed to it.
-He appreciated how the church gave so much financially to others.
+He appreciated how they gave so much financially to others.
 He appreciated the Bible classes.
 He enjoyed Mickie’s singing and Eddie’s piano playing.

 David so loved his wife and son.
 He wanted to live longer.
 He can no longer go to them.
 They pray they will one day go to him in heaven to live with God forever.
 Moreover may God above receive the highest honor now and forever.